 ‘Go for Gold’ is now testing our abilities at restraint and for an excellent reason, one that is much more important than losing weight.
 ‘Go for Gold’ is the Food Standard’s Agency’s slogan for acrylamide awareness.
 Acrylamide is a chemical which is produced in foods when they are cooked at a high temperature and has proven to cause cancer in animals.
 Predominant in starchy foods such as potatoes, parsnips, bread and cereals, the risk of acrylamide increases when the food is cooked at high heat for long periods of time, turning the outsides brown and crunchy.

-There is nothing wrong with eating these foods, we just need to eat them in moderation as part of a meal or be aware of the risks as they fade from sunny ‘gold’ to the deep amber brown we usually associate with toast and roast potatoes.
+There is nothing wrong with eating these foods, we just need to eat them in moderation as part of a meal.
+We can now be aware of the risks as they fade from sunny ‘gold’ to the deep amber brown we usually associate with toast and roast potatoes.

 Don’t despair though because there is a way to have perfectly crispy roast potatoes without the dark colouring!
 These potatoes are the best roast potatoes I’ve ever eaten; they form a thick crunchy surface over a fluffy centre before any colour creeps across.